Nyanta2598/Nyanta2598/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Prince
 ==============================================================================================================================

-Aspiring Full Stack Developer / Aspiring Software Engineer
+Pursuing Full Stack Developer / Aspiring Software Engineer
 ----------------------------------------------------------

 I'm a recent IT graduate searching for a career as a developer or software engineer to use my abilities and experience.
 I'm also prepared to learn and be trained.
 I have some experience using REACT, ANGULAR, and VUE in front-end development.